Welcome, New Raiders!!!

 Session III (First Hour ONLY)

-During New Marchers' Camp, you will learn how to march the fundamental style of the award winning Rompin' Stompin' Raider Band, rehearse and memorize our traditional pregame and stand music, and grow from working with our highly
+During New Marchers' Camp, students learn how to march the fundamental style of the award winning Rompin' Stompin' Raider Band, rehearse and memorize our traditional pregame and stand music, and grow from working with our highly

 experienced adult staff and our one-of-a-kind student leadership corps.
 These Junior and Senior Raider band members are looking forward to welcoming you to the band.
 They know that the way to a successful year is to give you part of the ownership of this band from day one.
 It is hard to explain but even though we work very hard and learn tons of information, the students always have a great time at camp.
 Time after time I hear that Band Camp is one of our band members' favorite times of year.
 We are looking forward to having you join us!